scandipwa/scandipwa.github.io/docs/development/plugin-mechanism.md

 ScandiPWA extension is M2 composer package with one extra directory - `scandipwa`.
 Inside of it ScandiPWA frontend-related functionality is stored.
 Any other M2 related folders with backend-related functionality can be stored in such package.
 You see `etc` and `Model` in this example, but these are not the only possible ones.

+All directories inside of `scandipwa` are optional, nevertheless following the provided structure is mandatory.
+You see `app` and `sw` subdirectories in it, these folders' structure is the same as you see in `vendor/scandipwa/source/src/(app|sw)` and they have the same meaning: inside of them are all parts that your extension requires: extra components, queries, routes etc.

+`Plugin` directory contains plugin definitions: which functionality parts are you plugging into and how you want to change their behaviour.
+More about that below.

 ```bash
 📦my-awesome-extension
  ┣ 📂src